find-joyjotter/jotterjoy-docu/README.md

 3. Extract the ```.zip``` file, and a new file will appear in your downloads folder.

 5. Open the file.
-If you get an error when opening the file, hold ```Ctrl```, double-click it, and select "Open with Terminal".
+If you get an error when opening the file, right-click the file and select "Open with" and select "Terminal".

 6. Wait for the server to start.
 If you see a message indicating it is running, everything is set up correctly.

 ![Screenshot 2024-06-09 at 11 35 57 AM](https://github.com/find-joyjotter/jotterjoy-docu/assets/172158723/27be4e15-7240-41c0-b87f-76f1717f5e40)

+This means the plugin is now ready for use.

 # Using JotterJoy